lorenzotomada/NS_continuation/tutorial.md

 namespace coanda
 {
   using namespace dealii;
 ```

+Now we define a few helpers which are going to be needed in the NS class.

 The following function is needed to save the vectors which help us keeping track of the bifurcating behaviour of the solution (more on that in the following).
 The vectors are saved in .csv format.

 ```cpp